We know how to build; we love what we do.

 Our company enjoys a tight knit, familial culture.
 We value integrity, candor and fairness, and instinctually go above and beyond our job descriptions to provide top-notch service.
 Your project is in the hands of some of the best builders in the industry, who care a great deal about our craft.

-I started working in construction with my Uncle the summer of 1987 and was immediately hooked.
-I loved working with tools, putting in an honest day’s work, and being able to say “I built that.”
-I enrolled in a Regional Occupation Program’s construction division, after which I did a 4-year apprenticeship with some of the best production builders in the industry in the Contra Costa and Alameda Counties.
+My first construction job was in 1987 with my Uncle and I was immediately hooked—I loved working with tools, putting in an honest day’s labor, and being able to say “I built that”.
+I trained in a regional occupation program followed by a four-year apprenticeship with some of the best production builders in

 As DPC’s General Superintendent I oversee the field operations for all of our jobs.
 My responsibilities include manpower, logistics, jobsite quality control, safety, and field staff training.
 I consult with our superintendents and foremen on the most challenging, unique aspects of each project, providing technical and engineering expertise.

 While at DPC I have also had the pleasure of designing and executing many custom furniture pieces and antique furniture restoration projects.
 As a second generation high-end residential remodeling Superintendent, I have spent decades learning and mastering this trade from the bottom up.
 I thrive on the intricacies of construction, and especially love the projects that are truly one-of-a-kind in design, drawing on our deep knowledge of building and demanding the best of our creative skills.